Report an Error

 The Radeon 9000 PRO was a graphics card by ATI, launched in July 2002.
 Built on the 150 nm process, and based on the RV250 graphics processor, the card supports DirectX 8.1.
 The RV250 graphics processor is a relatively small chip with a die area of only 81 mm² and 36 million transistors.
 It features 4 pixel shaders and 1 vertex shaders, 4 texture mapping units and 4 ROPs.
 Due to the lack of unified shaders you will not be able to run recent games at all (which require unified shader/DX10+ support).
 ATI has placed 64 MB DDR memory on the card, which are connected using a 128-bit memory interface.
 The GPU is operating at a frequency of 275 MHz, memory is running at 275 MHz.

-Being a single-slot card, its power draw is rated at 28 W maximum.
+Being a single-slot card, the ATI Radeon 9000 PRO does not require any additional power connector, its power draw is rated at 28 W maximum.
 Display outputs include: 1x DVI, 1x VGA, 1x S-Video.
 Radeon 9000 PRO is connected to the rest of the system using an AGP 4x interface.

 ||Jul 1st, 2002